Emese92/_bar-project/README.md

 ## Testing

  ### Validator testing
  * CSS: No errors were found when passing through the official [Jigsaw](http://jigsaw.w3.org/css-validator/validator$link) validator
  * HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Femese92.github.io%2Ffirst-project%2Findex.html)

  ### Unfixed Bugs
- * In form.html the containers with the picture and form elements are not fully centered.
-Therefore it also start to look a bit off when looked at it on a smaller device.
-Image start to "hide" behind the form element.
  * On the form when choosing a date it is possible to pick past dates.
 I believe it is required Javacript to fix.

 # Deployment